plone/documentation/docs/classic-ui/tinymce-customization.md

 See [Setting up the Commercial License Key Manager](https://www.tiny.cloud/docs/tinymce/latest/license-key/#setting-up-the-commercial-license-key-manager) for more information how to get the plugin.

-You have to provide the plugin file as a static resource and register it in {menuselection}`Site Setup --> TinyMCE --> Plugins and Toolbar -> Custom plugins` like this:
+You have to provide the plugin file as a static resource and register it in {menuselection}`Site Setup --> TinyMCE --> Plugins and Toolbar -> Custom plugins` as shown.

 ```text
 licensekeymanager|++plone++path.to.licensekeymanager.resource.js